gilberthputra/cancer_analytics_pipeline/README.md

 7. Create stored procedures to create views for dashboard analytics, so the processing is done in snowflake instead of the reporting tools.
 This depends on the update fact stored procedures and it won't start unless it completes.
 These are done using snowflake sql.
 8. Create the DAG by using snowflake tasks.
 9. Test the pipeline abilitity to process incrementally by adding new data.

-# Dependencies
-- Language : Python 3.11.5
-- Packages / Libraries: `pandas`, `snowflake-snowpark-python`, `nb_conda_kernels`, `openpyxl`, `seaborn`

-# Repository Overview
-## Directory
-- `data` : Contains the raw data and cleaned data.
-- `deprecated` : Previous version or unused codes.
-- `steps` : Contains all the steps to build the pipeline.
-- `utils` : Contains the utility functions to connect to snowflake.